rettomedia/.github/profile/README.md

 ### Our Projects
 - [Retto Social](https://rettomedia.com): Social network of the next generation.
-- [Retto Cloud](https://cloud.rettomedia.com): Publish your web application for everyone.
+- [Retto Cloud](https://cloud.rettomedia.com): Publish your web projects everyone.

 ### Join the Discussion
 Join our active discussions and stay updated on project developments.
 You can find us on: